 “My taxes have been deducted at source, no more tax to be paid.”
 Have you been thinking your responsibility ends there and you needn’t file returns?

 Wake up!
 You need to do a fair amount of calculation based on your tax bracket and assess whether the tax deducted is sufficient to meet the liability.
-You will either have to pay more taxes or request refunds based on your total tax liability.
+You will either have to pay more taxes or request income tax refunds based on your total tax liability.

 Find out if you have been committing other bloopers, while filing tax returns.